marcos-abreu/monaco/docs/getting-started.md

 In this example we created a `Users` collection class and a `User` model class, setting the caching strategy and linking each other; we also created the `UserVideos` collection class linking it to a user (`userId`) every time an instance is created.

 Based on their `url` property whenever you call the `fetch` method of a collection or model instance a request to the server will be made in order to obtain the necessary data. ***Monaco*** expects your server to be a RESTfull Api Server that returns JSON data.
+As in Backbone, if you server doesn't fully comply with the RESTfull paradigm then use the `parse` method from models and collections to sanitaze your data.

 For more information about **Monaco.Collection** and **Monaco.Model** check the [platform overview doc](/docs/platform-overview.md).
 For more information about caching check [**monaco.local** doc](/docs/modules/monaco-local.md).